Creating an Inclusive Curriculum

 - Curriculum Integration: Coordinators, along with teachers, conduct yearly inventories of lessons to guarantee they are incorporating books featuring diverse characters and stories.
 The DEIB office also supports teachers in planning lessons that include discussions around topics such as race, class, culture, ability, gender, and religion through texts that bring an array of representation to reflect the experiences of a multiplicity of people from different backgrounds.
-This ensures students develop a deeper understanding and appreciation for different cultures and identities
+This ensures students develop a deeper understanding and appreciation for different cultures and identities.

 - Daily Acknowledgments: The School acknowledges various heritage months and other holidays and observances in the morning announcement slides, community meetings, bulletin boards, library displays, and special events, to raise awareness and celebrate the richness of histories and stories around the world.